donders-research-data-management/rdm-emailer/README.md

 Firstly define an email template, an example can be found in the [template.txt](template.txt) file.
 Secondly make a recipient list as shown in the example file [recipients.csv](recipients.csv).

+An example script [rdm-get-email-recipients.sh](rdm-get-email-recipients.sh) can be used to dump the `recipients.csv` file from the iCAT.

 Run the following command to send the email to all recipients:

 ```bash